ibexa/documentation-developer/docs/tutorials/platform_beginner/5_display_a_list_of_content_items.md

 The `rides` variable you use in line 15 above needs to contain a list of all Rides.
 To get this list, you will use a Query Type.

-## QueryType overview
+## Create a QueryType for the home page

 QueryType objects are used to limit and sort results for Content Item queries.
-QueryTypes can define parameters, allowing changing the resultset based on external factors.
-For example, you can control the sorting direction with a URL parameter (`order=DESC`) or narrow the results.
-QueryType objects can also control which Content Type objects are queried.

 For more information about QueryTypes, see [Built-In Query Types](../../guide/controllers/#built-in-query-types)

-## Create a QueryType for the home page

 Here, you want to display `ride` objects that have been published (are visible).
 Create a `RideQueryType.php` file in `src/QueryType`: